Geauga Lake: 2004–2007: Cedar Fair era

 Facing financial difficulties across its chain, Six Flags considered selling the park.
-Two months before the 2004 season, a sale to Cedar Fair was announced.
+In March 2004, two months before the start of the season, a sale to Cedar Fair was announced.
 The deal was finalized less than a month later for $145 million.
 The Geauga Lake name was promptly restored to the park.
 To conform with copyright and trademark laws, all Looney Tunes and DC Comics branding was removed from the park.
 The Looney Tunes Boomtown kids' area was renamed Kidworks.
 The Hurricane Harbor water park area was renamed Hurricane Hannah's Waterpark.
 The marine life portion of the park was closed and demolished, and the animals were relocated to other Six Flags parks, including Six Flags Marine World and Six Flags Great Adventure.

 Examples of name changes that took place include: